Fistful of Metal is the debut

 the Queen", which is pretty out of place.

-All in all, Armed and Dangerous is
+All in all, Armed and Dangerous

-only hardcore Anthrax fans would be interested in.
+something that only hardcore Anthrax fans would be interested in.

 (9 Nov.
 2011)